-Person staring into nature. gaslighting in a relationship.
+Person staring into nature.
+How to respond to gaslighting

 “Gaslighting” is a term that originated from an old movie, where a woman lived with a man in a home with old-fashioned gas lights.
 The man was trying to drive the woman crazy.